Invasive Ductal Carcinoma, IDC or Infiltrating Ductal Carcinoma

 Invasive Ductal Carcinoma or Infiltrating ductal carcinoma indicates that the cancer cells that are in the milk ducts (Ductal Carcinoma in-situ) are now beginning to infiltrate and replace the normal surrounding tissues of the duct walls.

-Infiltrating ductal carcinoma or invasive ductal carcinoma indicates that the cancer cells have broken through the basement membrane of the duct and into the surrounding breast tissue, resulting in a mass Infiltrating ductal carcinoma is thought to account for up to 80 % of all breast cancers.
+Furthermore, the cancer cells have broken through the basement membrane of the duct and into the surrounding breast tissue, resulting in a mass.
+Invasive ductal carcinoma accounts for up to 80 % of all breast cancers.

-The prognosis for invasive carcinoma varies due to certain factors
+The prognosis for invasive ductal carcinoma varies

-In the image below we can see a microcalcification and other debris beginning to block the duct, and the infiltration of breast cancer cells into the duct wall.
+In the image below we can see microcalcifications and other debris beginning to block the duct, and the infiltration of breast cancer cells into the duct wall.
 It appears that some malignant cells have also begun to invade the surrounding tissue (could be DCIS with microinvasion or invasive ductal carcinoma).
 Three words you might run into again and again.

 - infiltrating or invading the duct wall

 In the image below malignant cells (tumor cells) are proliferating through the breast ducts, which are also somewhat failing and disorganized at this point.